hpssjellis/everything-nrf52840-usb-dongles/README.md

 # My (our) Solution

 I would like to see how many of these boards we can get working on both the Nordic and Arduino platforms.
-Then I can choose which boards to include in my new version of my high school robotics Course.
+Then I can choose which boards to include in my new version of my high school robotics course.
 Any help would be appreciated

 # IDE Working Tutorials Chart